-Because it came from England, Japanese curry is more closely related to European style stew than the original Indian style curry.
-Curry was introduced to Japan around the 1870s and beef rapidly spread as a symbol of Westernization.
-Kare raisu was invented as an easy way to eat beef, therefore, the most classic curry in Japan is neither chicken nor pork, but beef curry.
+Because it came from England, Japanese curry is more closely related to European-style stew than the original Indian-style curry.
+Curry was introduced to Japan around the 1870s, and beef rapidly spread as a symbol of Westernization.
+Kare raisu was invented as an easy way to eat beef, and because of this, the most classic curry in Japan uses neither chicken nor pork, but beef curry.

 Furthermore, it is easy to prepare and suitable for making in large batches for many people, and curry powder can be stored for a long time, making it a popular nautical meal.
 The recipe for homemade beef curry presented here differs from the modern way of making it.
 It is based on the cooking processes of the oldest original recipe introduced by the official website of the Maritime Self-Defense Force, and I have modified it to my taste.